JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_mandatory 3.1

+*Repeat 1-3 with the dependent variable being support for mandatory treatment.*

 As we can see from the table, the self-identified democrats has a statistically significant weak positive relationship(beta = 0.29, P\<0.001) with attitudes believing mandatory treatment effective.
 In